purpleteam-labs/purpleteam-doc/local/local-workflow.md

 <!---->
 5. Start cli:

+   If you are running in the `local` environment and this is the first time you are doing this on a given machine, beware that the stage two images will take some time to fetch.
+The terminal that you have run docker-compose-ui in will be visibly retrieving these images.
+There are some things that can go wrong:

+   * The app-scanner may timeout while testing connectivity of the yet to be running stage two containers.
+If this happens a timeout `error` message will be logged in the terminal you ran `npm run dc-up` in
+   * We have also seen a `Missing region in config` `Error` logged.
+If you have [configured the aws cli](https://github.com/purpleteam-labs/purpleteam-lambda) correctly then this is a red herring

+   On subsequent runs you should not see the above mentioned issues.
+If this  concerns you, the timeout (found in the app-scanner) can be increased.

-   Depending on whether you are testing against a local copy of your containerised app or a copy hosted on the Internet will determin how you configure the cli (purpleteam) and the command you use to start testing.
-This example demonstrates the two options mentioned in step 3.
+   Depending on whether you are testing against a local copy of your containerised app or a copy hosted on the Internet will determine how you [configure the cli](https://github.com/purpleteam-labs/purpleteam#configure) (purpleteam).
+This example demonstrates the two options mentioned in [step 3](#start_your_sut).
    By specifying the `local` environment, you are instructing the purpleteam CLI to use it's `config/config.local.json`, and communicate with the purpleteam back-end that you have already set-up and have running locally (step 4).
 If using the `cloud`, the back-end is all taken care of for you.
 You will also need to specify the location of the SUT in the Build User config (Job) that you provide to the CLI.
 Examples of these can be found in the [`testResources/jobs`](https://github.com/purpleteam-labs/purpleteam/tree/main/testResources/jobs) directory:
    1. Locally cloned copy of NodeGoat:
    The SUT details in your Job will be as follows: